WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2021-03-29-readiness-health-probes-kubernetes.md

 Readiness probes are used to check if a pod is ready to receive traffic.
 Only after a successful probe, traffic is routed to the pod.
 Liveness probes work the same way as readiness probes and check periodically if a pod is still alive.
 If a pod is not alive anymore, Kubernetes restarts it. .NET 5 and .NET Core 2.2+ allow to easily create health checks with only a handful of lines of code.

-Today's demo was very simple but it should show you enough to get started and to create more complex probes.
+Today's demo was very simple but it should show you enough to get started and create more complex probes.

 You can find the code of the demo on <a href="https://github.com/WolfgangOfner/MicroserviceDemo" target="_blank" rel="noopener noreferrer">GitHub</a>.